-Provision Microsoft 365 learning pathways
+Provision a new learning pathways solution

 - The person provisioning learning pathways must be a Tenant Administrator of the tenant where learning pathways will be provisioned.

 - The person provisioning learning pathways must be a Site Collection Owner of the Tenant App Catalog.
-If the person provisioning learning pathways is not a Site Collection Owner of the App Catalog complete these instructions and continue.
+If the person provisioning learning pathways is not a Site Collection Owner of the App Catalog, complete these instructions and continue.

 To provision learning pathways

 - Go to the Microsoft 365 learning pathways solution page.

 - Click Add to your tenant.
 If you aren't signed into to your tenant, the Provisioning Service will ask for your Tenant Admin credentials.

 - From the Permissions requested dialog box, select Consent on behalf of your organization and then select Accept.